carlosandbrett-cmd/carlosali-site/src/content/articles/article-12-product-catalog.md

 ---
-title: "Your Product Catalog Is the Foundation of Your CPQ Implementation.
-Most Teams Get It Wrong."
+title: "Your Product Catalog Is the Foundation of Your CPQ Implementation. "
 description: "Teams design their Revenue Cloud catalog for the future and ignore what's already in the field.
 Start from your actual customer orders and install base, or you'll build a system that can't support the business on day one."
 date: 2026-05-26
 tags: ["Revenue Cloud", "CPQ", "Q2C", "Product Catalog", "Implementation"]